Rights of union representatives under collective agreements

 15.6.1 Union representatives at each institution shall be authorized to call a meeting with employees twice a year during Page 27 of 41 working hours at the workplace.
 The meetings shall begin one hour before the end of daytime working hours, as far as practicable.
 The meetings shall be called in consultation with the relevant trade union and representatives of the institution with three days' notice unless the subject of the meeting is very urgent and directly related to problems at the workplace.
 In such cases, one day's notice shall be sufficient.
 The employees' wages shall not be reduced for this reason during the first hour of the meeting.

-15.7 Congress, meetings, conferences and courses
+15.7 Meetings, conferences, seminars and courses

 15.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by the relevant trade union for up to one week once a year without reduction in regular pay.
 Such absences shall be notified to the supervisor at least one week in advance.